 There are two types of surrogacy which present different legal implications:

-The first, “traditional” surrogacy, or artificial insemination, involves insertion of sperm into the fallopian tube of the surrogate mother, who will consequently be the biological mother of the child.
-As a result, the surrogate mother must agree to a series of legal obligations and transfer her rights as the parent of the child to the individual(s) who have opted for surrogacy.
+- The first, “traditional” surrogacy, or artificial insemination, involves insertion of sperm into the fallopian tube of the surrogate mother, who will consequently be the biological mother of the child.
+As a result, the surrogate mother must agree to a series of legal obligations and transfer her rights as the parent of the child to the intended parents.

 Both of these scenarios require the use of accredited DNA paternity testing, as this is imperative to confirm the biological father of the child and, ideally, also the biological parentage of the mother if the surrogacy is gestational.

-If you are involved in such an arrangement and need a DNA test or more information on our DNA testing services then please contact us and ask to speak specifically to the company CEO, Louise Allcroft, who is an expert in these matters.
+If you are involved in such an arrangement and need a DNA test or more information on our DNA testing services then please contact us so that we may provide you the best advice for your testing requirements.

 For this application you will need the original birth certificate for the child and any evidence of your marital status; a separate Parental Order is required for each child.
-The original stays with the family court and your copies are required for CAFCASS and each of the respondents (the surrogate mother and her husband or partner).
+The original stays with the family court and your copies are required for CAFCASS and each of the respondents (the surrogate mother and their partner).